metarank/lightgbm4j/README.md

 ## Supported platforms

-This code is tested to work well with Linux (Ubuntu 20.04) and MacOS 10.15.
+This code is tested to work well with Linux (Ubuntu 20.04), Windows (Server 2019) and MacOS 10.15.
 Supported Java versions are 8 and 11 (probably it will also work with anything >11).

-There are still some problems in running official LightGBM swig wrappers on Windows, see https://github.com/metarank/lightgbm4j/issues/28 for details.

 ## LightGBM API Coverage